makeralchemy/stop-action-movie-maker/README.md

                             delete without asking for confirmation
       -d, --debug           display debugging messages

-#### delete-frame-set Usage Examples
+#### delete_frame_set Usage Examples

 Delete all of the files associated with a stop action movie created by *stop-action-recorder.py* for a movie called *testmovie*.
-Note *delete-frame-set.py* will not delete any files created by *make_mpeg*.  *delete-frame-set.py* will ask for confirmation to delete the files.
+Note *delete_frame_set.py* will not delete any files created by *make_mpeg*.  *delete_frame_set.py* will ask for confirmation to delete the files.

-    $ python delete-frame-set.py testmovie
+    $ python delete_frame_set.py testmovie

 Delete all of the files associated with a stop action movie created by *stop-action-recorder.py* for a movie called *testmovie*.
-A command argument is used with *delete-frame-set.py* to not ask for confirmation to delete the files.
+A command argument is used with *delete_frame_set.py* to not ask for confirmation to delete the files.
 Use the '-x' or '--deletewithoutconfirmation' arguments with caution.

-    $ python delete-frame-set.py testmovie -x
+    $ python delete_frame_set.py testmovie -x

-#### delete-frame-set Messages
+#### delete_frame_set Messages

-*delete-frame-set.py* will ask for confirmation to delete the files associated with the movie using a message that looks like this:
+*delete_frame_set.py* will ask for confirmation to delete the files associated with the movie using a message that looks like this:

     delete frame files for testmovie?
 Type YES to confirm: